10 Techniques for Time-Out for Children

 When several children are in a room and the behavior is deteriorating, it is often difficult to know who is the ringleader.
 Sometimes you simply have to separate everyone.
 Direct them to separate chairs, spaced out around the room, for five minutes before they can resume a calmer play activity.
 Sometimes it’s necessary to put more space between them—one child in a time-out chair in the kitchen and another child in the living room.
 Though they seldom express it, children oftentimes appreciate caregivers rescuing them from themselves.
 They may recognize when they need relief.
 Once during a play frenzy, one of our children retreated from the battle and came into our room to announce “We need time-out.”

-Time-out is not a punishment; and it seldom works when it’s used that way.
+A time-out for children is not a punishment, and it seldom works when it’s used that way.
 Used as a punishment, it is called “benching,” like a hockey player benched in the penalty box for misconduct.
-Time-out calls for a break in the undesirable action.
+A time-out for children calls for a break in the undesirable action.
 It stops misbehavior and gives the older child, and parents, time to reflect.
 Instead of viewing it as a jail sentence, the older child should be taught to view it as a way of getting herself under control: a few minutes to reflect on what went wrong and how to make it right.
 Whether you call your strategy “time-out” or “benching” is often psychological semantics.
 The real issue is does it work?
 When our two-year-old is disruptive at the dinner table, we plant him on the nearby piano bench for two minutes.
 Oftentimes, just the warning “piano bench” is enough to stop his misbehavior.
 In this case, we call our strategy a “reminder.”
 Between two and three years of age, most children can understand the concept of “time-out.”
 One day our two- and-a-half-year-old, Lauren, after being pestered by her brother, said, “Stephen pushed me – time-out.”

-Not only does time-out help children behave, it also helps parents.
-Time-out stops misbehavior and gives you time to plan your next move.
+Not only does time-out for children help them behave, it also helps parents.
+A time-out for children stops misbehavior and gives you time to plan your next move.
 It prevents parents from impulsively spanking.
 “I need time-out,” revealed a mother who had been spanked as a child.
 She recognized that she was prone to impulsive anger and was in danger of striking her child impulsively when he “pushed her buttons.”
 Realizing her vulnerability, she found time-out gave her a chance to cool off so she could return calm and collected to handle the conflict.